awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 ## Retrieve the input MQTT topic \(or subject\)<a name="lambda-get-mqtt-topic"></a>

-AWS IoT Greengrass uses subscriptions to control the exchange of MQTT messages between devices, Lambda functions, and connectors in a group, and with AWS IoT or the local shadow service\.
+AWS IoT Greengrass uses subscriptions to control the exchange of MQTT messages between client devices, Lambda functions, and connectors in a group, and with AWS IoT or the local shadow service\.
 Subscriptions define a message source, message target, and an MQTT topic used to route messages\.
 When the target is a Lambda function, the function's handler is invoked when the source publishes a message\.
 For more information, see [Communication using MQTT messages](#lambda-messages)\.

 The following example shows how a Lambda function can get the input topic from the `context` that's passed to the handler\.
 It does this by accessing the `subject` key from the context hierarchy \(`context.client_context.custom['subject']`\)\.
 The example also parses the input JSON message and then publishes the parsed topic and message\.